 Su Lin, Bruce Lee's sister from Enter the Dragon, did this with a piece of glass when Oharra and his men cornered her at the warehouse, choosing to go out with honor rather than be raped and killed by them.
 It is this that would drive Lee to seek vengeance on Oharra in Han's tournament.

-Crops up four times in the Firefly movie Serenity, where it is played straight, played with, and averted.
+Crops up four times in the Firefly movie Serenity, where it is enforced, played with, and averted.

 The Operative forces this on Dr. Mathias in the opening for his abysmal failure in allowing River to escape with probable knowledge of the government's secrets.
 The Operative says it's much more noble to throw yourself down on your sword than to be killed in your sleep.
-He then kills Mathias's guards and puts his own sword down, blade up.
-When the guy makes the fall willingly, the Operative assures him that his death isn't meaningless.
+He then paralyzes Mathias with a nerve strike, kills his guards, and puts his own sword down, blade up, right where Mathias is going to fall.
+When he inevitably does fall, the Operative assures him that his death isn't meaningless.

 Later, Mal also does this for someone.
 He spares a man from the hands of the Reavers by shooting him dead as soon as he's grabbed.
 It's called a "piece of mercy" by Zoe.